 Computing Crunch Power And The Simulation Hypothesis

 It has been postulated that our reality may, in truth, be a virtual fact.
-That is, a few unknown agencies, “The Others,” have created a pc simulation, and we ‘exist’ as a part of that basic simulation.
-One objection to that situation is that to exactly simulate our Cosmos (inclusive of ourselves), we might require a computer the scale of our Cosmos with the form of crunch energy that might duplicate our Cosmos on a one-to-one basis which is absurd.
+A few unknown agencies, “The Others,” have created a pc simulation, and we ‘exist’ as a part of that basic simulation.
+One objection to that situation is that to simulate our Cosmos (inclusive of ourselves) exactly, we might require a computer to scale our Cosmos with crunch energy that might duplicate our Cosmos on a one-to-one basis, which is absurd.
 The flaw is that realistic simulations may be made without resorting to a one-on-one correlation.

 WHY ARE WE A SIMULATION?